• Skip to primary navigation

 Recipe tips

 1. Play around with different seasonings.
-While these baked chicken cutlets are delicious as-is, you can add some seasonings to the marinade to elevate the flavor even more.
+While these oven baked breaded chicken cutlets are delicious as-is, you can add some seasonings to the marinade to elevate the flavor even more.

 2. Use a meat thermometer to gauge doneness.
 The safe internal temperature of cooked chicken is 165°F. Take the guesswork out of gauging doneness by investing in an instant-read thermometer.

-3. Try to pound the meat into an even thickness so you don't end up in unevenly cooked areas.
+3. Try to pound the meat into an even ½ inch thickness so you don't end up in unevenly cooked areas.

 4. Dredge well – Using hands or tongs, make sure to press the panko mixture well on all sides to help it adhere well and give a thicker coating.